typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 ### Dealing with cancellation
 Cancellation is a cats-effect feature, powerful but non trivial.
-In cats-effect, some `IO` instances can be cancelable, meaning than their evaluation will be aborted.
+In cats-effect, some `IO` instances can be cancelable, meaning that their evaluation will be aborted.
 If the programmer is careful, an alternative `IO` task will be run under cancellation, for example to deal with potential cleaning up activities.
-We will see how an `IO` can be actually cancelled at the end of the [Fibers are not threads!  section](#fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation can occur at any time.
+We will see how an `IO` can be actually cancelled at the end of the [Fibers are not threads! section](#fibers-are-not-threads) later on, but for now we will just keep in mind that during the execution of the `transfer` method a cancellation can occur at any time.

 Now, `IO`s created with `Resource.use` can be cancelled.
 The cancellation will trigger the execution of the code that handles the closing of the resource.
 In